WorldVistA/VistA/Documentation/plan-6-monographs/plan6-final.rst

 CPRS Localization Strategy and Framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At this point, we can send and receive data fully in UTF-8; but all the labels
 in the program are still in English.
-Our first "port of call" to was to check
+Our first "port of call" was to check
 the official translation framework provided by Delphi: The Integrated
 Translation Environment (ITE).
 It had a large amount of problems--we
 actually couldn't use it even if we wanted to due to these issues.
 In the end